Build your own CRUD system on WordPress without code!

 How do I use WordPress to create a database application?

-If you’re looking to build a CRUD system that allows you to display data in tables with rows and columns, GravityView is the perfect tool.
+If you’re looking to build a CRUD system that enables you to display data in tables with rows and columns, GravityView is the perfect tool.
 GravityView’s different table layouts allow you to display, store and manage data from the front end.
-To learn more, read our post titled Turn Gravity Forms Into a Powerful Database Solution.

 How do I make CRUD forms in WordPress?